-(Nov 30) Several vulnerabilities have been discovered in Exim, a mail transport agent.
+(Feb 15) Several vulnerabilities have been discovered in Quagga, a routing daemon.
 The Common Vulnerabilities and Exposures project identifies the following issues:

 (Feb 15) It was discovered that jackson-databind, a Java library used to parse JSON and other data formats, did not properly validate user input before attempting deserialization.
 This allowed an attacker to perform code execution by providing maliciously crafted input.

 (Feb 14) Two vulnerabilities were discovered in the libraries of the Vorbis audio compression codec, which could result in denial of service or the execution of arbitrary code if a malformed media file is processed.